opensafely/documentation/docs/workflow.md

     -   generating analysis outputs like tables and figures
     -   generating log files to debug the scripts when they run on the real data.
 5.  **Test the code** by running the analysis steps specified in the [_project pipeline_](actions-pipelines.md), which specifies the execution order for data extracts and analyses and the outputs to be released.
-6.  **Execute the analysis on the real data** via OpenSAFELY's [job server](jobs-site.md).
+6.  **Execute the analysis on the real data** via OpenSAFELY's [jobs site](jobs-site.md).
 This will generate outputs on the secure server.
 7.  **Check the output for [disclosivity](releasing-files.md)** within the server, and redact if necessary.
 8.  **[Release](releasing-files.md#releasing-output-files-from-analysis-runs) the outputs** via GitHub.
 9. **Repeat and iterate steps 2 to 8 as necessary**.